coq/platform/charter.md

 - Requests should contain a justification.
 Good justifications are usage of the package in a regular course or a course with more than 25 attendees or usage of the package as prerequisite in at least three other packages or research developments by authors other than the author of the original package.

-- The author(s) of the package shall agree to the inclusion of their package in the Coq platform.
-This means that the authors agree to put reasonable effort into releasing a version of the package compatible with each new Coq release in less than three months after such a release.
+- The author(s) or current maintainer(s) of the package shall agree to the inclusion of their package in the Coq platform.
+This means that they agree to put reasonable effort into releasing a version of the package compatible with each new Coq release shortly after every Coq release and to maintain some relative stability between each release.
 The agreement of the authors is given via a comment in the respective github issue.

 ## Package exclusion process

 - The exclusion of a package shall be a rare event.

 - In case the package authors / maintainers cannot maintain compatibility to a new Coq release in the expected time, for one release the curator will try to organize maintenance otherwise.
 The platform curator will also have timely discussions with the Coq team in case changes in core Coq might lead to substantial maintenance effort in a platform package.
 If the maintenance problem continues for the next release, the curator can remove a package from the platform.
 The platform users shall be informed about such a decision as early as possible, at least 1 month before a platform release.

+## Questions to be resolved

+Note that until the listed questions are resolved, the platform releases will be marked as experimental and the platform maintainers make no committment regarding the stability of the set of packages that it contains (although they will still try).

+### Time frame to release compatible packages

+The initial time frame is set to 1 to 3 months after a major Coq release.
+This time frame will be adapted based on experience.

+### Release cycle

+There shall be some coupling between the Coq major release cycle and the Coq platform major release cycle.
+However, the frequency of intermediate (minor) releases is still to be determined.
+What kind of package updates to include in minor platform releases is still to be determined.
+The versionning scheme is also still undecided and might depend on the other choices regarding the release cycle.

+### Quality constrainsts for included packages

+For now, we haven't set any quality constraints beyond the fact that the packages are sufficiently used and stable.
+But other constraints, such as the existence of complete documentation, might be set in the future.

+### Licensing constraints for included packages

+For now, we haven't yet decided whether packages under non-open source licenses (such as CompCert's academic license) will be accepted in the platform.
+We could even consider imposing some additional reusability criteria for Coq libraries.

+### Several tiers

+If it turns out that it would help providing timely releases or solving the licensing questions raised above, we might decide to provide several tiers of the Coq platform.
+For instance, we could provide both a core Coq platform that would be released only weeks after a Coq release and provide a basic set of Coq packages with strict inclusion criteria, and an extended Coq platform that would be released months after and provide a larger set of packages with more lax inclusion criteria.
+If we were to provide several tiers, the naming scheme for those is still to be determined.

+### Other questions?

+If you do see other questions that should be addressed in the platform charter, do not hesitate to open a pull request to contribute.

 ## The Coq platform from a technical point of view